 The grants cover all relevant fieldwork costs including equipment, travel, subsistence and allowances for research assistants and community collaborators.
 We do not fund replacement teaching/salary costs for the principal investigator or co-investigators.
 We do not fund institutional overhead costs.
 Successful applicants are invited to a a week-long training course, usually held in London in September, which is designed to provide practical and theoretical training in key skills needed during documentation and preparation for upload to the digital repository.
 The costs of this training are covered from a separate budget and it is not necessary to include these costs in your application.

-Please closely check the guidelines on the application structure.
-Note, you must use the most up-to-date form available for your application.
-Forms may change slightly from year to year, so please use earlier templates as a guide only.
+You can apply through our submission portal.
+The next call will open in October 2020.
+Please closely read the latest version of our guidelines for applicants before applying and note, you must use the most up-to-date form available for your application.
+Documents may change slightly from year to year, so please consult earlier templates as a guide only.

-To download the application guidelines for EMKP small and large grants click here.
+The application guidelines for the 2019 EMKP small and large grant call are available here.

 For Frequently Asked Questions, see here.

-Keep an eye out on this section as new documents can be added!
+Keep an eye out on this section as the documents can be updated for new calls!

 To find out more about past successful projects, click here.